Omar-PRG/Tiny-ML/README.md

 This approach opens up possibilities for deploying machine learning in various applications, including sensor data processing, gesture recognition, and voice recognition, among others.
 By running models directly on devices, TinyML enables real-time, on-device inference without the need for continuous communication with a central server.
 This not only enhances privacy but also reduces latency and improves energy efficiency.

-If you want to start learning more about our projects, please note that we strted with project 3,2 and finally 4.
+If you want to start learning more about our projects, please note that we started with project 3,2 and finally 4.